Food for Thought: Why you shouldn't throw your food into the trash

 When you throw an overripe banana or a piece of meat stored for too long into the trash, it may seem like a small, meaningless act, but it contributes to a much larger problem - food ending up in landfills.
 You may think that it’s only a small amount of food and that you’re not wasting it on purpose, so what’s all the fuss about?
 However, every time there is food dumped into the trash bin, it becomes part of the trash and will end up in a landfill.

-Apart from the direct effect of releasing methane, wasting food means that we’re wasting the energy and resources in growing the food itself.
+Apart from the direct effect of releasing methane, wasting food means that we’re wasting energy and resources in growing the food itself.
 A lot of food items including grains and meat are raised on deforested lands and are energy and resource intensive.
-It’s not common to hear or see articles on how the agricultural industry worldwide is one of the major contributors of GHGs.
-Therefore, reducing food waste, and buying less overall, is one of the best ways in which we can reduce food waste related GHGs.
+It’s not common to hear or see articles on how the agricultural industry worldwide is one of the major contributors to GHGs.
+Therefore, reducing food waste, and buying less overall, is one of the best ways in which we can reduce food waste-related GHGs.

-Check out out the Action Guide on Food Waste to learn more!
+Check out the Action Guide on Food Waste to learn more!

 For each of us, whether we live in an apartment or a house, our small individual efforts will result in a considerable change for the whole city.